• Susan Brownell Anthony, White House Collection

 This statuette was created by Sylvia Shaw Judson (also known as Sylvia Shaw Judson Haskens after her second marriage) in 1929 and is among one of her early pieces.
 Judson created the smooth figure using one of her children as the model.
 The figure wears a coat and hat and is holding a potted plant up prior to planting it.
 Judson studied at the Art Institute of Chicago and the Academie de la Grande Chaumire in Paris.

-• Our Vanishing Wildlife
+• Our Vanishing Wildlife, White House Collection

 Alexander Pope